Polska / zachodniopomorskie

 Biały Bór is located in the south-eastern part of former Koszalińskie Voivodship on Charzykowska Plain upon Biała River, between Lake Łobez and Lake Bielsko.

-Biały Bór (Baldenburg) is located 30 kilometers to the north-east of Szczecinek (Neustettin).
-There are not many records concerning the Jews living in the area.
-Nevertheless, it is known that in the town there was a small Jewish community, which possessed a modest synagogue.
-The building was based on half-timbered construction and was situated near the mill.
+Biały Bór (Baldenburg) is located around 30 kilometres to the north-east of Szczecinek (Neustettin).
+There is very little information concerning Jews living in the area.
+Nevertheless, it is known that town did have a small Jewish community which possessed a modest synagogue.
+The building was a semi-timber construction and was situated near the mill.

 The earliest historical mention of Biały Bór dates back to the end of the 13th century and states the foundation of a parish by Mściwoj, the Duke of Gdańsk.
 Since the beginning of the 14th centurythe town was under the rule of the Teutonic Order.
 In 1382 Biały Bór was granted Kulm law city rights by the Order confirmed by the Grand Master Konrad Zöllner von Rotenstein in 1395.

 Development of the city in 14th century was possible due to the change of trade routes, which started going through Biały Bór, but also due to the weakening of Teutonic Order’s power.
 Later, numerous fires of city buildings contributed to the town’s decline.
 After the second peace of Thorn of 1466 Biały Bór belonged to the Royal Prussia, the exclusive property of the Polish Crown.
 The peace treaty stated the freedom of trade contacts on the territory of Royal Prussia.
 In 1772 as a result of the First Partition of Poland, Biały Bór was excluded from the Pomeranian Voivodship and incorporated into the territories annexed by Prussia.